 06 of 10

-Erdbeerbowle is German for "strawberry punch" and this recipe is an excellent use of the fresh berries.
+Erdbeerbowle is German for "strawberry punch" and this recipe definitely does not hold back on the fresh berries.
 It's a favorite punch for summer barbecues in Germany and simple enough for any casual gathering.

 Two quarts of freshly picked strawberries are combined with sugar and lemon juice to create the base.
 Let that marry for two hours, then add a full bottle each of sparkling and dry white wines.
-A great drink really is that easy!
+It's hard to believe that a great drink is that easy!

 07 of 10

-Are you thinking a little whiskey may be good for your party?
+Could your party use a little whiskey?
 The Jim Beam fruit punch is just the recipe you need.
 It features Red Stag, the bourbon icon's cherry-flavored whiskey and it's a lot of fun.

 08 of 10